zachflower/KoolKubernetes/oidc/readme.md

 ```

 3. Add the generated KeyStore to KeyCloak Configuration
-   Copy the keystore.jks to the location `keycloak_download_location/standalone/configuration`
+   Copy the keystore.jks to the location `<KeyCloak_directory>/standalone/configuration`
+NOTE:  This should already be done if you executed the above commands in the configuration dir.

 Edit the standalone.xml or standalone-ha.xml depending on the type of the installation.
 Edit the SSL section under the security-realm sections.

+###Piyush can we getthe before and after xml?

 `
       <server-identities>